What is coal energy?

 The coal power plant is the most used around the world with about 33% efficiency so there are many efforts to deploy high efficiency up to 40% and low emission of this plant as:

 - Deploying advanced off-the-shelf technology could cut 2 Gt of Co2 emissions and allows affordable energy for economic development and poverty.

 - It’s great to know that the reduction in Co2 emission implies a reduction in coal usage; which will cause a reduction in running costs plus reduction of overall use of coal and extension of the lifetime of coal reserves.

 - Also, using modern high-efficiency plants will reduce the emission of nitrogen oxides; sulfur dioxide; and particulate matter.

-- Minimizing the heat losses; equipment refurbishment; plant upgrades; and improved operation maintenance schedules all also affect the plant efficiency.
+- Minimizing the heat losses; equipment refurbishment; plant upgrades; and improved operation maintenance schedules all also affect plant efficiency.

-- Also upgrading some existing coal plant system to super or ultra_super critical operation results in improvement in efficiency and hence justify the extension of the life of the plant.
+- Also upgrading some existing coal plant system to super or ultra_super critical operation results in an improvement in efficiency and hence justify the extension of the life of the plant.